Animal Welfare Rules

 • Show cats in a safe, clean, and comfortable environment.

-• Avoid excessive filters or edits that misrepresent appearance.
+• avoid excessive filters or edits that misrepresent appearance;

-Photos violating these standards will be rejected.
+Media that violates these standards will be rejected.

 8. Buyer & Adopter Advice

-• Always view the cat in person whenever possible.
+• always view the cat in person whenever possible;

-• Ask for vaccination records and vet documentation.
+• request vaccination records and veterinary documentation;

-• Never hand over money before seeing the cat.
+• never hand over money before seeing the cat;

-• Trust your instincts—if something feels wrong, walk away.
+• trust your instincts — if something feels wrong, walk away;

 9. Reporting Concerns

-• Use the “Report Listing” button.
+• Use the “Report Concern” button on the site, or.

 Reports are reviewed promptly and confidentially.